ISS Security Credential Management Service (ISS SCMS) to Create the World’s First Production-grade CSCMS Based on ETSI C-ITS Standards

 “Confidence in the security of connected vehicles is key to their successful introduction onto our roads.
 The creation of a world-class SCMS in Australia, led by the Queensland Department of Transport and Main Roads, creates vital protection for vehicle communications now and into the future. iMOVE is excited to be working with TMR, the Australian Government Department of Infrastructure Transport Cities and Regional Development and ISS to help pave the way for secure connected transport on our roads,” says Ian Christensen, Managing Director, iMOVE (https://imoveaustralia.com).

 “The state of Queensland in Australia has now taken a leadership role in the deployment of C-ITS technologies and ISS looks forward to supporting the rollout of this life-saving technology.
-The experiences and learnings from the ISS CCMS in Queensland can help inform the use of C-ITS systems around the world, as well as help guide technical and operational standards.
+The experiences and learnings from the ISS CSCMS in Queensland can help inform the use of C-ITS systems around the world, as well as help guide technical and operational standards.
 This will help ensure that the future needs of Australia are covered in international C-ITS standards that are followed by automobile manufacturers,” says David Sequino, Co-Founder and President of INTEGRITY Security Services.

-ISS CMS provides a highly scalable system for issuing security credentials to C-ITS components.
+ISS SCMS provides a highly scalable system for issuing security credentials to C-ITS components.
 These include On-Board Units (OBUs) and Roadside Units (RSUs), as well as tools used by traffic management authorities.
 “ISS is pleased to work with Queensland to assure that its C-ITS system provides its citizens with a secure, reliable and scalable C-ITS ecosystem while providing the necessary privacy protections,” says Bill Lattin, Chief Security Officer of INTEGRITY Security Services.